Luteinizing hormone

 Luteinizing hormone (LH, also known as luteinising hormone, lutropin and sometimes lutrophin) is a hormone produced by gonadotropic cells in the anterior pituitary gland.
 The production of LH is regulated by gonadotropin-releasing hormone (GnRH) from the hypothalamus.
 In females, an acute rise of LH known as an LH surge, triggers ovulation and development of the corpus luteum.
 In males, where LH had also been called interstitial cell–stimulating hormone (ICSH), it stimulates Leydig cell production of testosterone.
 It acts synergistically with follicle-stimulating hormone (FSH).

+Etymology

+The term luteinizing comes from the Latin "luteus", meaning "yellow".
+This is in reference to the corpus luteum, which is a mass of cells that forms in an ovary after an ovum (egg) has been discharged.
+The corpus luteum is so named because it often has a distinctive yellow color.
+The process of forming the corpus luteum is known as "luteinization", and thus the hormone that triggers this process is termed the "luteinizing" hormone.

 Structure

 LH is a heterodimeric glycoprotein.
 Each monomeric unit is a glycoprotein molecule; one alpha and one beta subunit make the full, functional protein.

 Its structure is similar to that of the other glycoprotein hormones, follicle-stimulating hormone (FSH), thyroid-stimulating hormone (TSH), and human chorionic gonadotropin (hCG).
 The protein dimer contains 2 glycopeptidic subunits (labeled alpha- and beta- subunits) that are non-covalently associated: